ukhsa-collaboration/PneumoCaT/README.md

   * “Low coverage”: Less than 90% coverage of the gene sequence.
   * "SNP position 1002: Depth < 5”: Nucleotide position covered by less than 5 reads.
   * “SNP position 1002 not covered”: No reads map at this nucleotide position.
-* "Failed": This output is associated with step 1 and coverage <90% for the capsular locus sequence with the highest coverage.
-This tag denote an absence of a fully functional capsular locus and can be interpreted in two different ways based on the coverage values:
+* "Failed": This output is associated with step 1 and coverage <90% for the capsular locus sequence with the highest coverage OR when the minimum read depth is <5 or average read depth is <20.
+This tag either denote an absence of a fully functional capsular locus ( can be interpreted in two different ways based on the coverage values as below) OR that the quality of sequencing data has not passed the threshold values for analysis.
+If the depth metrics are above the thresholds and the result = Failed:
   * If coverage < 60%: this corresponds to a non-typable isolate.
 This was tested in the lab with clinical isolates using a traditional serotyping method (slide agglutination with SSI serum).
 This will be tested further and an appropriate result should be added in the future.
   * If coverage > 60%: this corresponds to a partial capsule and in all cases seen so far the isolate still expresses a capsule.